 Work both individually and in teams to plan, estimate and execute woodworking projects.

 Project profits are used to fund scholarships and activities for students in the Cabinetmaking and Millwork program at Madison Area Technical College.

 Students in Cabinetmaking and Millwork program can attend full time.

-Cabinetmaking and Millwork program classes may be offered at these Madison College campuses:
+Cabinetmaking and Millwork program classes are offered at our Madison Truax campus.